 If you're part of the LGBTQ community or an ally, you’ve probably sported your rainbow tank top, sang your heart out at marches and voted for politicians who support equality.
-And sure, you may not be quite as epic an activist post-kids, but hey — you can absolutely teach your kids to be LGBTQ activists, and then you’ll have a whole posse of tiny activists to help you lead the Revolution.
-How how do you come up with kid-friendly ways to discuss the importance of equality, intersectionality, and how to be an ally to humans of all genders/races/sexual orientations/abilities/the list goes on?
+And sure, you may not be quite as epic an activist post-kids, but hey — you can absolutely teach your kids to be LGBTQ activists, and then you’ll have a whole posse of tiny activists to help you lead the revolution.
+How do you come up with kid-friendly ways to discuss the importance of equality, intersectionality and how to be an ally to humans of all genders and sexual orientations?

 Why is it important to encourage activism and allyship?

 Even if your toddler is at the age where he or she automatically says no to everything or your 7-year-old has decided you’re no longer a “cool” parent, you always make an impact.
 And the more you express your beliefs and share why it’s important to support others, no matter what sets us apart, the more you’re doing your part as an ally.

-"Teaching our kids to embrace their own and other's differences, whether that be race, learning style or orientation will give them greater assurance they too should feel accepted, regardless of how they develop," explains Dr. Stacy Pulice, Ph.D., a therapist and Education Ambassador for AHA!
-"Gender and sexual orientation are among the many ways people are discriminated against, and research proves that education and familiarity increases tolerance."
+“Teaching our kids to embrace their own and others’ differences, whether that be race, learning style or orientation, will give them greater assurance they too should feel accepted, regardless of how they develop,” explains Stacy Pulice, Ph.D., a therapist and Education Ambassador for AHA!
+“Gender and sexual orientation are among the many ways people are discriminated against, and research proves that education and familiarity increases tolerance.”

 And though you might not yet see indicators of your own child’s gender identity or sexual orientation, Pulice notes that the population of adults who identify as LGBTQ has grown significantly in the past five years, with millennials beings almost twice as likely to identify as queer or non-cisgendered.
 This means the chances of your child being part of (or at least having a best friend who is part of) the LGBTQ community is highly likely.